ProvableHQ/leo/documentation/guides/workspaces.md

 [general tags]: # "guides, workspace, workspaces, multi-program, monorepo"

-A Leo **workspace** groups multiple Leo packages (programs or libraries) under a single root directory.
-When you run commands like `leo build` or `leo test` from the workspace root, Leo operates on every member in the correct dependency order - no manual sequencing required.
+A Leo **workspace** groups multiple Leo packages under one root directory.
+Run commands such as `leo build` or `leo test` from the workspace root.
+Leo operates on each member in dependency order.
+You do not have to specify the sequence.

 Workspaces are useful when your application is made up of several interacting programs.
 For example, a DeFi protocol might have a `token` program and a `swap` program that depends on it.
 A workspace lets you build, test, and clean them all with a single command.